eformsignen/eformsignen.github.io/help/chapter4.rst

 Setting Properties for Each Component Type
 ------------------------------------------

 All components have common and unique properties.
-When you click the component added, the **Properties** tab where you can set and see detailed properties of each component will be displayed on the right side of the Web form designer screen.
-Common properties include ID and Tooltip Text, and the meaning of each property is as follows:
+When you click a component added, the detailed properties of that component will be displayed on the right and you can set the properties.
+Common properties include ID and
+Tooltip Text, and the meaning of each property is as follows:

 -  **ID:** Unique ID that identifies each component.
 When assigning who can fill out a component, you can use the component ID to do so.
 You can also use the component ID to extract data in CSV format.

 -  **Placeholder:** Text displayed as a help message before entering information.